 I’ve been eating sushi bowls and vegan poke bowls non stop these days.
-The two are very similar, but Poke bowls are a Hawaiian dish that typically have cubed raw fish, white or brown rice, and toppings like seaweed, sesame seeds, and cucumber.
+The two are very similar, but Poke bowls are a Hawaiian dish that typically have cubed raw fish (often tuna), white or brown rice, and toppings like seaweed, sesame seeds, and cucumber.

-This vegan tofu poke bowl uses cubed and baked teriyaki tofu in place of the fish and some extra fun toppings like avocado, edamame, carrot, cucumber, and cabbage to make it a protein rich and nutrient packed meal.
+This vegan tofu poke bowl uses marinated tofu place of the fish and some extra fun toppings like avocado, edamame, cucumber, and picked onion to make it a healthy, protein rich and nutrient packed meal.

-Do you eat them hot or cold?
-I usually eat these poke bowls warm, but they can be eaten cold!
+I usually eat these poke bowls cold because you don’t cook the tofu, but they can be eaten warm!
 This is perfect if you are going to use this recipe for meal prep and take some on the go for lunch.

 by: claire cary